firesim/firesim/CONTRIBUTING.md

 #### Chipyard <-> FireSim Submodule Dependency

 Chipyard subsumes FireChip as a more complete SoC development environment.
-In order a use case where either Chipyard or FireSim is clone as the top-level repository, we've introduced a circular submodule depedency between the two repositories.
+In order to support a use case where either Chipyard or FireSim is clone as the top-level repository, we've introduced a circular submodule depedency between the two repositories.

 - Firesim submodules Chipyard at `target-design/chipyard`
 - Chipyard submodules Firesim at `sims/firesim`